We’ve talked in the past about how video conferencing quality and performance can be enhanced by making some minor tweaks to the room environment.

 2. Noise and interference from outside the room may be present due to inadequate sound isolation.
 The location of the VC room must be chosen such that there are less ambient and external noises (eg. not a road-facing room), which prevents untimely interruptions to presentations and conversations.

-3. The colours chosen in the room have an impact on the visual connect of participants involved in video conferencing, and on the ergonomics of the room.
+3. The colors chosen in the room have an impact on the visual connect of participants involved in video conferencing, and on the ergonomics of the room.
 For this reason, neutral wall shades are preferable as they provide an optimum background for viewing clarity.

-4. It is critical to get the lighting right in VC rooms, which includes monitoring the room light levels and carefully choosing the type of illumination and colour temperature.
+4. It is critical to get the lighting right in VC rooms, which includes monitoring the room light levels and carefully choosing the type of illumination and color temperature.
 When combined with a provision for dimming, this allows for creating superior image/video quality with better contrast.

 5. The design of the conferencing system should allow for calls between 2 participants (Point-to-Point) and also among multiple participants (Multi-party) over LAN/Internet.
-Since portable devices like laptops, smartphones and tablets may be used to dial-in to conferences, the room/system designer must select the right VC system and enable seamless and flexible collaboration.
+Since portable devices like laptops, smartphones, and tablets may be used to dial-in to conferences, the room/system designer must select the right VC system and enable seamless and flexible collaboration.